material-components/material-components-ios/components/ShadowLayer/README.md

 # ShadowMetrics

 MDCShadowMetrics is a series of properties used to set MDCShadow.
 MDCShadow consists of two distinct layers.
-The overlay of these two layers generates a single Material Design stylized shadow that adheres to defined height and light source principles.
+The overlay of these two layers generates a single material design stylized shadow that adheres to defined height and light source principles.